 - 1. Students who believe they have been treated in an inappropriate manner should report the behavior to the school administrator. - 2.
 Parents/guardians or community members who believe they have been treated in an inappropriate manner should report the behavior to the staff member's immediate supervisor. - 3.
-Employees who believe they have been treated in an inappropriate manner shall, if personal harm is threatened, report such to the school administrator. - 4.
+Employees who believe they have been treated in an inappropriate manner shall report such to the school administrator. - 4.
 Anyone on school district property may be directed to leave the premises by an administrator or other authorized staff.
 Anyone who threatens to, attempts to, or actually disrupts school or school district operations may be directed to leave the premises by an administrator or other authorized staff and may have limitations placed on their campus access.
-Disruptive behavior includes, but is not limited to, the physical harm of someone, the intentional cause of damage, the use of loud or offensive language, the use of tobacco, the appearance of being under the influence of alcohol or other intoxicating substances, the use of inappropriate gestures, profanity, and displays of anger.
+Disruptive behavior is conduct that creates or may reasonably be expected to create a material and substantial disruption to the educational environment or to the operation of the school, or that poses a threat to the safety of students, staff or visitors.
+It includes, but is not limited to: - Profane, lewd, obscene or abusive language, gestures or other written or electronic communication; - Rude or riotous noise;